mefranklin6/Extron-Frontend-API/README.md

 ]
  ```

 4. Instantiate your GUI elements into the existing lists in their respective files in the `gui_elements` folder.
 Use the names that are assigned to these elements in your GUI Designer file.
-Adding popups, modals and pages is optional but will help people using the RPC API as they will be listed as valid GUI elements.
+Do the same for any hardware ports you need in `hardware`.

 Example